Fast Cash Offers for Fort Worth Houses.

 Is there an easier way to sell?

-Yes, there is!
-Starfish Group Properties is a direct house buying company that has built our reputation on buying inherited houses for cash with less stress and less fees.
-Contact us today and get a competitive cash offer for an inherited house, condo, or property.
-We buy homes in any condition, and we can also help with the convoluted process of selling a house in probate!
-Let us make your home selling experience as straightforward and stress-free as possible so you can move on with your life.
+Absolutely!
+Starfish Group Properties is a direct house buying company with a solid reputation for purchasing inherited houses for cash with minimal stress and fees.
+Contact us today for a competitive cash offer on your inherited property.
+We buy residential real estate in any condition throughout Fort Worth, Dallas, and the entire DFW Metroplex, and we specialize in navigating the complex process of selling probate properties!
+We can close in as little as 7 business days, making your home selling experience straightforward so you can move forward with your life.

-Even if the house suffered major damage in the last storm or was neglected for years and needs a large amount of upgrades to make it “market ready”, once you accept our fair cash offer our team of experts will handle all of those expensive repairs so you don’t have to!
-We make selling an inherited house easy.
+Even if the house has major storm damage or has been neglected for years requiring extensive upgrades to be “market ready,” once you accept our fair cash offer, our team will handle all those expensive repairs so you don’t have to!
+We buy the ugliest houses, vacant properties, homes in pre-foreclosure, and properties involved in divorce settlements – making the sale of an inherited house simple and stress-free.

 Contact Us today for your cash offer!

-If you own a property that’s stuck in probate that you are ready to sell, call us at 817-859-6677 day or night to get a competitive cash offer for that inherited home.
-We buy properties in any condition and no matter what the estate’s financial situation might be.
+If you own a property stuck in probate that you’re ready to sell, call us at 817-859-6677 day or night for a competitive all-cash offer.
+We purchase residential real estate across Fort Worth and the DFW Metroplex in any condition, regardless of the estate’s financial situation, and can close in as little as 7 business days with all cash.